Will a turbocharger damage my engine?

 Supercharger, Centrifugal, V-3 Si-trim, Satin Finish, 8.0 psi, for Nissan, 350Z, for Nissan V6, VQ35DE, Kit Supercharger, Centrifugal, V-3 Si-trim, Polished Finish, 8.0 psi, for Nissan, 350Z, for Nissan V6, VQ35DE, Kit Supercharger, Centrifugal, V-3 SC-trim, Satin Finish, 8 psi, Infiniti, 3.5L, Kit

-What happens if you don’t change the oil in your Turbo?
+What happens if you put oil in a turbocharger?

 5 Things You Shouldn’t Do In A Turbocharged Vehicle